furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   looked up and saw grey, silent wings unfolding across the water and then rearing up as the heron slowed and came to rest on the shore of the pond in front of the bench.
-It strutted out into the pond -- fussily lifting its feet far out of the water in its purposeful progress.
-As he watched, the bird stopped and became absolutely motionless for what seemed like only a second, before it struck at the water -- a blur of grey and white.
+It strutted out into the pond – fussily lifting its feet far out of the water in its purposeful progress.
+As he watched, the bird stopped and became absolutely motionless for what seemed like only a second, before it struck at the water, a blur of grey and white.
   Stuart stood transfixed, unable to think or feel anything.

-  From out of the pond, between the two parts of its powerful beak, Stuart saw the heron draw something that wriggled and twisted -- something that flashed in the low autumn sun.
+  From out of the pond, between the two parts of its powerful beak, Stuart saw the heron draw something that wriggled and twisted – something that flashed in the low autumn sun.
 It was orange and white.

   And gold.